Bridging the Sim-to-real Gap: A Control Framework for Imitation Learning of Model Predictive Control: INTRODUCTION

-Model Predictive Control (MPC) has been widely applied in control fields due to its ability to compute the optimal control input while satisfying system constraints \cite{kim2023vehicle}.
-To further enhance its practicality, many studies have focused on reducing its high computational cost.
-One approach is to approximate MPC with a computationally efficient Deep Neural Network (DNN) using imitation learning \cite{karg2020efficient}.
+Many studies have focused on reducing its high computational cost.
+One attractive approach is to approximate MPC with a computationally efficient Deep Neural Network (DNN) using imitation learning \cite{karg2020efficient}.
 This method involves collecting demonstrations from MPC and training a DNN to imitate its behavior through supervised learning.
-Studies have shown that this method works effectively, verified by robot gait control \cite{reske2021imitation}, drone \cite{zhang2016learning} and vehicle control \cite{park2025deep,kim2023imitation}, reducing MPC’s computational load by at least 10 to 20 times while maintaining its control performance.
+Studies have shown that this method reduced MPC's computational load by at least 10 to 20 times while maintaining its control performance, verified by gait control for quadrupedal robots \cite{reske2021imitation}, humanoid's bipedal control \cite{vitor2025imitation}, drone \cite{zhang2016learning}, and vehicle motion control \cite{park2025deep,lee2022real}.

-However, applying imitation learning introduces the simulation-to-reality (sim-to-real) gap inevitably, a major issue in the learning-based control area.
-This gap refers to the disparity between the source domain (where the training data for a DNN is collected, such as simulation or lab) and the target domain (where the DNN is applied in the real world).
-Since collecting MPC demonstrations in the real world is impractical, many studies have gathered them in a simulated environment instead, which inherently creates the sim-to-real gap.
+However, applying imitation learning inevitably introduces the simulation-to-reality (sim-to-real) gap, a major issue in the learning-based control area.
+This gap refers to the disparity between the source domain (where the DNN's training data is collected, e.g., a simulation or lab) and the target domain (where the DNN is applied in the real world).
+Since collecting MPC demonstrations in the real world is impractical, many studies have instead collected them in a simulated environment, thereby introducing a sim-to-real gap.
 If this gap is not addressed before applying the DNN to the target domain, the DNN may encounter untrained states, leading to unintended control failures.

+Various transfer learning techniques \cite{zhao2020sim} have been developed in learning-based control to address the sim-to-real gap, including domain adaptation, meta learning, and Domain Randomization (DR).
+Domain adaptation\cite{farahani2021brief,chebotar2019closing} is primarily used in computer vision, aiming to pre-align the target domain with the source domain to minimize the domain gap itself.
+Meta-learning\cite{clavera2018model} takes a similar perspective but focuses on fast adaptation of the controller, allowing a policy trained in the source domain to quickly adapt to new or unseen dynamics in the target domain.